Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

   </tr>
 </table></div>

 The HUSKYLENS module identifies traffic light colors to navigate around them on the correct side.
 This module was new to us, so we had to meticulously study its features and how to program it.
 The most appropriate mode for this challenge is color detection.
-However, 70% of the time it confused the pink of the parking lot with the red of the traffic lights, which caused serious programming issues.

-One major issue it caused was that it sometimes interfered with other robot components.
-For example, while it was connected, the 360-degree servo wouldn’t rotate properly and would jam, but when it was disconnected, the servo rotated more smoothly.

 <div align="center"><table>
   <tr>